 Hello and welcome back !

 Last blog I told you about some different kind of eye movements which are important for driving, being good at sport or just general well being, also how you can improve your brain and vision with the correct exercises.
-In this weeks blog there is a free follow along video for you to download to get you started.

 The other part of the brain which is important in all this is the parietal lobe which has many task but for today we will say that sensation is processed in the parietal lobe.
 So if you step on a pin, put ice down your shirt, pick up a warm mug or stroke a cat, your parietal lobe is key in how you process these sensations and know what they are.